 If your pet gets sick while traveling, it’s even more frightening than when it happens at home.
 Preplanning can make things easier.
 Hopefully, you’ll never need those plans.
 But if the worst does happen, you’ll be glad you’re ready.

 Pets get sick.
 We hate to even think about it – yet, it’s part of our responsibility as pet parents.
 Illnesses or accidents that require a visit to the vet are hard enough when you’re home, but it’s a bit more complicated when you’re traveling.

-Tips If Your Pet Gets Sick While Traveling
+Tips If Your Pet Gets Sick While Traveling – Preparation

 Talk to your vet about the proper dosages for common medications (like antihistamine or aspirin) that your pet might need to take.
 There are also some handy books and videos out there that walk you through the steps to help your pet in the most common emergency situations.

 5. Know where the emergency veterinary hospital is located.
-You probably know right where to take your pet in an emergency when you’re at home, but when you’re traveling you’ll need to research the area’s veterinary hospitals, and make note of their location and hours.
+You probably know right where to take your pet in an emergency when you’re at home.
+But when you’re traveling you’ll need to research the area’s veterinary hospitals and note their location and hours.

 6. Rely on friends or your social network for veterinary recommendations.
-A few years ago Ty came down with a fever and was dehydrated while we were visiting a major city.
+Years ago, Ty developed a serious fever and became dehydrated while we were visiting a major city.
 There was no trouble finding a vet – in fact, there were so many we didn’t know which to choose!

 Once, when Ty needed to be observed overnight, the hospital staff allowed me to sit with him outside the kennel any time they weren’t treating another emergency case.
 It made us both feel better!

 The emotions and stress of an emergency often make it difficult to think clearly, but a little preparation will ensure you’re able to give your pets the best care possible.
 And, we hope it’s kind of like grabbing an umbrella on a day with a chance of showers – if you take it, it won’t rain for sure!